pluralsh/documentation/pages/getting-started/video-cli-quickstart.md

 ---
+title: "📽 Video: Installing with CLI"
 description: A short video on installing applications on Plural with the CLI
 ---

-# 📽 Video: Installing with CLI

 In under 10 minutes, you will learn to: